Matt Harvey Looks Forward To A New Beginning With The Cincinnati Reds

 Matt Harvey was at the center of a couple of controversies while he was with the New York Mets.
 How Harvey went against his doctors to pitch in the MLB playoffs a few years ago was one of the biggest controversies of them all.

-Matt Harvey insistence on pitching in the postseason may be the one of the causes for his decline.
-To prove this theory even further is that Harvey has never been the same after dismissing his doctor’s suggestions.
+Matt Harvey’s insistence on pitching in the postseason may be one of the causes for his decline.
+To prove this theory even further, Harvey has never been the same after dismissing his doctor’s suggestions.
 All of it can be written off if Matt Harvey can return to form.

 There was little to no expectations for Matt Harvey in his Cincinnati Reds’ debut.
-Any signs of of the old Matt Harvey would be considered great.
+Any signs of the old Matt Harvey would be considered great.
 Matt Harvey did not disappoint.

-He was brilliant in his Cincinnati Reds’ debut.
+He was brilliant in his Cincinnati Reds debut.

 "Going back to having a fresh start, I can go out and pitch and work on fully getting back to where I really want to be."